 - Who in your family is most concerned about your illness?

 Geiger-Davidhizar’s Cultural Assessment Model considered six components relevant to end-of-life care: communication, space, time, environment control, social organization, and biological variation (Giger, et al., 2006).
-The author added additional assessment from her own practice as well as from Huff’s assessment model to the table below in order to enhance information gathering (Huff & Kline, 2007a).
-Click to view PDF of this table.
+The author added additional assessment from her own practice as well as from Huff’s assessment model to the table in the sidebar in order to enhance information gathering (Huff & Kline, 2007a).

 Kagawa-Singer & Blackhall’s ABCD Cultural Assessment Model

 Kagawa-Singer and Blackhall developed a cultural assessment mnemonic approach to assess the degree of cultural adherence to help avoid stereotyping and decrease the risk of miscommunication (Kagawa-Singer & Backhall, 2001).
-The ABCD cultural assessment is outlined below.
-Click to view PDF of this table.
+The ABCD cultural assessment is outlined in the accompanying table (in sidebar).

 The Patient Self-Determination Act (PSDA) of 1990 (Electronic Code of Federal Regulations, 2011) requires health care facilities to ask patients if they have an advance directive and if not, requires them to provide patients with information about advance directives.
 The intent of the advance directive is to improve end-of-life care.